pantheon-systems/documentation/source/content/guides/global-cdn/03-global-cdn-caching.md

         Vary: Accept-Encoding, Cookie
         ```

-In the event that a cookie is set and you are unsure of what's setting it, disable modules one by one and test for the cookie via 'curl' command after each one is disabled.
-When the cookie is no longer set, the last module disabled before the test is the culprit.
+In the event that a cookie is set and you are unsure of what's setting it, disable modules one-by-one and test for the cookie via 'curl' command after each one is disabled.
+When the cookie is no longer set, the last module disabled before the test is causing the issue.

 ## More Resources